 - There’s no evidence it supports diversity and inclusion in its supply chain.

-- Its Code of Conduct covers ILO Four Fundamental Freedoms principles.
+- Its Code of Conduct covers ILO principles.

 - There’s no evidence it ensures workers are paid living wages in its supply chain.

-- During the height of the COVID-19 pandemic, it did not disclose adequate policies or safeguards to protect workers in its supply chain from the virus.
+- During the height of the Covid-19 pandemic, it did not disclose adequate policies or safeguards to protect workers in its supply chain from the virus.

 Brands’ animal welfare policies and, where applicable, how well they trace their animal-derived products are the focus of our “Animals” rating.
 Here we rate Versace “Not Good Enough”.
 These are a few factors influencing its score: